Barcelona Sagrada Familia towers guide

 Three tours worth considering

 These three tours work for different kinds of travelers: one is the sweet spot for a more personal small-group experience, one is the best value if you want Sagrada Familia and Park Guell in the same day, and one is the premium option for travelers who want every detail arranged in advance.
+All three access the Passion facade tower.
+If the Nativity side is your priority, see the self-guided option below.

 Best combo day